MicrosoftDocs/CordovaDocs/cordovadocs/build-deploy/using-gulp-build-tasks.md

 With Gulp and the necessary plugins installed, we will define a Gulp task to run `gulp-uglify` on the `.js` files in the project's `www\scripts` folder and output them to the project's `min\scripts` folder.

+> [!NOTE]
-> **Note**: You'll modify your project's HTML markup to load any JavaScript-based functionality from the unified `min\combined.js` file rather than the individual JavaScript source files.
+> You'll modify your project's HTML markup to load any JavaScript-based functionality from the unified `min\combined.js` file rather than the individual JavaScript source files.
 In reality, a more complete example would have you writing your JavaScript source files in a folder outside of the Cordova project's `www` folder structure, then use the Gulp task shown to minify and concatenate the source files into `www\scripts\combined.js`.
 Demonstrating that would have added additional complexity to this example, so we simply used the existing Cordova project structure and build the example around it.

 1. Create a new JavaScript file in the project's root folder called `gulpfile.js`.
 Next, add a Gulp task to the file by adding the following code to the new file: